Religion

 In order to achieve the goal of creating a Dogma of No Dogma, it is necessary to create a balance of power between scripture and the institutions created around it.
 When a belief system is tied to an institution, there are strong incentives to promote interpretations that favor the established power structures within that institution.
 The more influence that individuals in power can exert over doctrine, the more corrupt it becomes, and over time it becomes entrenched and extremely hard to root out.

 In order to prevent this, the development of the metaculture wiki should not be tied to any institution that is dedicated to developing a ritual practice or organization based on its philosophy.
 Updates to the wiki should be standards-based, using set guidelines for when new scientific theories should be adopted as best practices.
-Since the development and revision of doctrine is done publicly, with contributions from many individuals and groups, the ability for any one group to make self-serving changes is dramatically reduced.
+Since the development and revision of doctrine is done publicly, with contributions from many individuals and organizations, the ability for any one group to make self-serving changes is dramatically reduced.

 This is also in line with the goal of creating a metatheology that unites all of the various religious institutions of the world in a common cause.
 This goal would not be achievable if a new institution were to be created in an attempt to draw members from and compete with establish religions.
 Were it even possible, it would not be desirable, as it would represent monoculture, homogenization, and the necessary destruction of tradition.